wichmann/UpLoad/README.md

 ----------
 1) Create an web2py directory to be used by your web server.

-2) Clone UpLoad repository from Github [1] to web2py/applications/.
+2) Clone UpLoad repository from [Github](https://github.com/wichmann/UpLoad.git) to web2py/applications/.

 3) Change database and mail configuration in UpLoad/private/appconfig.ini.